tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 #define SERIESRESISTOR 10000
 ```

+> [!NOTE]
-I will make these part of the configuration, but for now you will need to change them in code.
+> If you want to use a different thermistor, you can change these values.
+I plan on making these configurable via the project, but for now you will need to change them directly in code.

 # GPIOs